psvineet/cb/README.md

   7. another.pdf
 ```

-You can select individual files:
+You can select a single file:

 ```text
 1